 CFS-LFC lectures are given at the Laurentian Forestry Centre of the Canadian Forest Service (1055 du P.E.P.S., Quebec, QC, Canada), in the Lionel-Daviault conference room from 10:30 a.m. to noon (informal discussion beginning at 10:00 a.m.).

 Registration is not necessary and parking and admission are free.
-However, it is mandatory for all visitors to hand over an ID card with photo (driver’s license or health insurance card) to the agent at the entrance of the building to have access to the room.
+However, it is mandatory for all Canadian visitors to hand over an ID card with photo (driver’s license or health insurance card) to the security agent at the entrance of the building to have access to the room.
 Foreign visitors have to hand over their passport or a color copy of their passport to the security agent.

 For more detailed information or to add your name on our list to receive the invitation and the summary of each lecture, contact the Planning and Operations Division of the Laurentian Forestry Centre, by phone at 418-648-7145, or by e-mail.
 Please note that most of the lectures are given in French.

 For information on the regional broadcast of lectures, call Forest Innovation Partnership (in French only) at 418-648-5828.

 |January 25, 2018||Yan Boulanger, Research Scientist,

 Junior Tremblay, Research Scientist,